 Take your first steps in this fantastic craft in which specially made glass powders are melted and fused to a metal base in a kiln.
-The enamel powder is transformed into a hard, shiny surface, which can be decorated with further enamels and /or embellished with a variety of glass media.
+The enamel powder is transformed into a hard, shiny surface, which can be decorated with further enamels and /or embellished with a variety of other forms of glass such as beads and millefiori.
 You will be helped to take a simple copper shape, learn to apply enamels, fire your work and make it into your own unique piece of enamelled jewellery (such as a pendant), or a small plaque to take home.
-A session will last between two to two and a half hours, dependent on numbers and/or design choices.
-They are arranged as required, to take place on Wednesday, Thursday or Saturday mornings.
+A session will last between two to two and a half hours, dependent on numbers and design choices.
+Wednesday, Thursday or Saturday mornings are the session days.
 Usual start time is 10am, but there is flexibility to 10.30am or 11am for those travelling some distance.

 The workshop is suitable for beginners, or those who have a small amount of experience.
 No drawing ability is needed.
 Don’t worry if you want to come along with someone, who you think is much more creative than you, enamelling is for everyone.
 Anyone can achieve a very satisfying result by the end of the session.

-Christine has been teaching enamelling at her studio at Avoncroft Arts Centre, on the outskirts of Bromsgrove for around six years and has many years experience in the craft.
+Christine has been teaching enamelling at her studio at Avoncroft Arts Centre, on the outskirts of Bromsgrove for around seven years and has many years experience in the craft.

 Individual tuition is available and during the session you would be able to complete more than one item, if wished, or try out samples of techniques leading to a finished piece.